ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 Make sure that the illustrations are in line with the actual behavior of your application.

 ## Sequence of functionality/calls through Chirp!
-With a UML sequence diagram, illustrate the flow of messages and data through your Chirp! application.
-Start with an HTTP request that is send by an unauthorized user to the root endpoint of your application and end with the completely rendered web-page that is returned to the user.

-Make sure that your illustration is complete.
-That is, likely for many of you there will be different kinds of "calls" and responses.
-Some HTTP calls and responses, some calls and responses in C# and likely some more.
-(Note the previous sentence is vague on purpose.
-I want that you create a complete illustration.)
+The sequence of calls that happens through Chirp when an unauthorized user/author tries to access the root endpoint “/” can be seen in the sequence diagram (figure):
 ````mermaid
 sequenceDiagram
   participant Client as :Client